pay-rails/pay/docs/2_configuration.md

 ## Emails

-Emails can be enabled/disabled independently using the `emails` configuration option as show in the configuration section below (all are enabled by default).
+Emails can be enabled/disabled as a whole by using the `send_emails` configuration option or independently by using the `emails` configuration option as shown in the configuration section below (all emails are enabled by default).

 When enabled, the following emails will be sent when: